Customer Grievance Redressal Policy

 Internal Ombudsman of the Bank:

-An Internal Ombudsman (IO) shall be appointed by the Bank as per the guidelines laid down the regulator.
-IO shall be the focal point for the internal grievance redressal system, so that least number of complaints are escalated to Banking Ombudsman.
+An Internal Ombudsman (IO) shall be appointed by the Bank as per the guidelines laid down by the regulator.
+IO shall be the focal point for the internal grievance redressal system, so that least number of Complaints are escalated to Banking Ombudsman.
 If the Bank decides to reject a complaint and/or decides to provide only partial relief to the complainant, it will be forwarded to the IO for further examination.
-The Internal Ombudsman shall not handle complaints received directly from the complainants or members of the public.
+The IO shall not handle complaints received directly from the complainants or members of the public.

-The following types of complaints shall be outside the purview of the Internal Ombudsman:
+The following types of complaints shall be outside the purview of the IO:

-• Complaints related to corporate frauds, misappropriation etc., except those resulting from deficiency in service, if any, on the part of the regulated entity;
+• Complaints related to corporate frauds, misappropriation etc., except those resulting from deficiency in service, if any, on the part of the Bank;

-• References in the nature of suggestions and commercial decisions of regulated entity.
-However, service deficiencies in cases falling under 'commercial decisions' will be valid complaints for the Internal Ombudsman;
+• References in the nature of suggestions and commercial decisions of Bank.
+However, service deficiencies in cases falling under 'commercial decisions' will be valid complaints for the IO;

 • Complaints / references relating to (i) internal administration, (ii) human resources, or (iii) pay and emoluments of staff in the regulated entity;